In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 - Grooms accompanying horses during air transport must be trained and certified to appropriately care for and deal with their charges prior to, during, and following air travel and ensure air safety.

-- During travel by plane, insect proof netting must installed to prevent the introduction of insect-borne diseases during re-fuelling/loading stops.
+- During travel by plane, insect-proof netting must be installed to prevent the introduction of insect-borne diseases during re-fuelling/loading stops.